wp-plugins/showeblogin-facebook-page-like-box/readme.txt

 5. Facebook Page Like Box with Header cover and Posts feed.

 == Changelog ==

+= 2.0 =
+* Added new feature to show Small Header.
+* Added new feature to Adapt to plugin container width.
+* Added new feature to Hide the custom call to action button (if available).

+= 1.0 =
 Initial release

 == Upgrade Notice ==